Tchenzie/machine_vision_project/README.md

 - add_intersection_stack( )
     - Adds the detected paths to the maze stack.

-Maze modes:
-(See Maze Stack Logic for full explanation of modes)
+Maze modes (see Maze Stack Logic for full explanation of modes):
 - simple_function()
 - intersection_function()
 - investigate_function()